Follow

 I stress to couples that Sensate Focus is a behavioral mindfulness technique and, as such, it's a non-demand exercise.

-The non-demand aspect of Sensate Focus means there is no expectation of sexual arousal, sexual desire and no expectation of sex.
+The non-demand aspect of Sensate Focus means there is no expectation of sex.

 In fact, the exercise won't go beyond what has been agreed upon in advance by each member of the couple.